 Elizabeth Warren developed this method in the book, All Your Worth: The Ultimate Lifetime Money Plan.
 This budget type is helpful in giving people a general idea of how much of their money they should be spending and where.
 It should be noted, too, that if you spend less than 50% on needs, the extra money should be applied to savings, rather than wants.

 Pro Tip: Our forms for monthly budget tracking are the perfect tool!
-You can use them for the 50/30/20 method or for how to make a zero-based budget.
+In fact, you can use our Monthly Budget Template for the 50/30/20 method or for how to make a zero-based budget.

 How To Make Monthly Budget in 3 Steps

-Learning how to make a simple budget is not particularly difficult.
-There are just 3 steps: Analyze, Plan, Action.
-After I cover these basics of how to prepare a monthly budget, I share a few examples and tips for staying on track.
+There are just 3 steps to how to make a monthly budget for home: Analyze, Plan, Action.
+After I cover these basics of how to prepare a monthly budget, I share a few examples and tips for staying on track with your monthly budget planning.

 Step 1: Analyze the Numbers